The Art of Storytelling and Wedding Photography

 Photographing in the documentary style also requires that one hones their observational skills.
 If you can anticipate what is about to happen – when the energy in a group of people is about to crescendo, for example – then you can peek into the future and imagine what that scene might look like in a few seconds.
 Doing this will allow you to get into the right place to create an image of some yet-to-happen interaction.
 This is an exercise that requires practice and experience.
 The more you try to anticipate your subject’s movements, the more effective you will be.

-Practicing the art of wedding photojournalism requires hustle.
+Creating a unique and captivating wedding photography story also requires hustle.
 You’re always on and there is always something happening that might contribute to the story in a powerful way.
 There isn’t much time to rest.
 Passion is the fuel that keeps me going during an 8 or 12 hour day.
 While it is important to always be observing people and creating images, it’s also important to know when you’ve got the shot you need and when certain groups of people need more space (i.e. to not be photographed).

 Other times, creating an image requires perseverance and patience.
 In some moments I will see an image in my head before I have created it.
 I’ll see how certain people might potentially interact in a particular scene with a certain lighting profile.
 In these instances, I’ll stay in that spot for a while to give the frame a chance to materialize.